PaulZC/Iridium_SBD_Tools/README.md

 If you ever want to download all the SBD messages again, perhaps on a new computer, then [Iridium_SBD_GMail_API_GetAllSBD.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_GetAllSBD.py) will do just that.

-## Forwarding Emails with Google Static Maps API Links
+## Forwarding emails with Google Static Maps API links

 [Iridium_SBD_GMail_API_Forwarder.py](https://github.com/PaulZC/Iridium_SBD_Tools/blob/master/Iridium_SBD_GMail_API_Forwarder.py) uses the GMail API to forward the contents of an Iridium SBD message to another email address.
 It will check once per minute for the appearance of a new .sbd file, parse it, convert the contents to a more user-friendly (html) format and then forward it as a new email message to the chosen recipient.

-The beacon location in the .sbd message is converted into a link to the Google Static Maps API.
+The beacon location in the .sbd message is converted into a link for the Google Static Maps API.
 This API is a great way to show a map image of where the beacon is located and the path that it has followed.
 You can find more details about the API [here](https://developers.google.com/maps/documentation/static-maps/intro).
 To use the API, you will need to create your own API Key, which you can do by following the instructions [here](https://developers.google.com/maps/documentation/static-maps/get-api-key).
 Copy the Key and save it in a file called _Google_Static_Maps_API_Key.txt_ so the forwarder can read it.